 Living in York wasn’t easy.
 The rent was very expensive, a night out cost at least one day’s wage, and we’d both settled into very mediocre jobs due to the poor economy, which seemed to have been in a recession since before I finished university over five years ago.

-I worked in an office where guys made more money than me for working the same exact job that I did, while my 22-year-old boss was condescending and patronized me constantly.
-Andy had started working in a bank, full of promise and opportunities, to then be informed that there would be no pay raise or bonus; also, he was going to be transferred to a different location 30 miles away on the same pitiful wage.
+I worked in an office where guys made more money than me for the exact same job and my 22-year-old boss patronized me constantly.
+Andy had started working in a bank, full of promise and opportunities, to then be informed that there would be no pay raise or bonus.
+He was also going to be transferred to a different location 30 miles away on the same pitiful wage.